cgat-developers/ruffus/doc/faq.rst

 Q. Can a task function in a Ruffus pipeline be called normally outside of Ruffus?
 ======================================================================================
 A. Yes.
 Most python decorators wrap themselves around a function.
 However, Ruffus leaves the original function untouched and unwrapped.
-Instead, Ruffus adds a "pipeline_task" attribute to the task function to signal that this is a pipelined function.
+Instead, Ruffus adds a ``pipeline_task`` attribute to the task function to signal that this is a pipelined function.

 This means the original task function can be called just like any other python function.

 ======================================================================================
-Q. How can a Ruffus pipeline produce output which goes off in different directions?
+Q. How can a Ruffus task produce output which goes off in different directions?
 ======================================================================================
 A. Anytime there is a situation which requires a one-to-many operation, you should reach for :ref:`@split <decorators.split_ex>`.
-The advanced form takes a regular expression, making it easier to produce multiple derivatives of the input file:
+The advanced form takes a regular expression, making it easier to produce multiple derivatives of the input file.
+The following example splits *2* jobs each into *3*, so that the subsequence task will run *2* x *3* = *6* jobs.

     ::